bufbuild/protobuf-es/MANUAL.md

 f.print(f.export("const", name), " = 123;");
 ```

-The example above will generate the following code:
+The example above generates the following code:

 ```typescript
 export const foo = 123;
 ```

-If the plugin option `js_import_style=legacy_commonjs` is set, the example will
+If the plugin option `js_import_style=legacy_commonjs` is set, the example
-automatically generate the correct export for CommonJS.
+automatically generates the correct export for CommonJS.

 ### Parsing plugin options

-The plugin framework recognizes a set of options that can be passed to all plugins when executed (i.e. `target`,
+The plugin framework recognizes a set of options that can be passed to all plugins when executed (for example `target`,
-`import_extension`, etc.), but if your plugin needs to be passed additional parameters, you can specify a `parseOptions`
+`import_extension`, etc.), but if your plugin needs to have additional parameters passed, you can specify a
-function as part of your plugin initialization.
+`parseOptions` function as part of your plugin initialization:

 ```ts
 parseOptions(rawOptions: {key: string, value: string}[]): T;
 ```

-This function will be invoked by the framework, passing in any key/value pairs that it does not recognize from its pre-defined list.
-The returned option will be merged with the pre-defined options and passed to the generate functions along via the `options` property of the schema.
+This function is invoked by the framework, passing in any key/value pairs that it doesn't recognize from its
+pre-defined list.
+The returned option is merged with the pre-defined options and passed to the generate functions
+via the `options` property of the schema.

 ### Using custom Protobuf options

 Your plugin can support custom Protobuf options to modify the code it generates.

-As an example, let's use a custom service option to provide a default host.
+As an example, let's use a custom
-Here is how this option would be used:
+service option to provide a default host:

 ```protobuf
 syntax = "proto3";